mienaikoe/ziyu/Chapters/4-4-Chapter26.md

 "Try to remember," she demanded.

 "I can't remember!" he cried.
-"I can't...my..."
+"I can't...can't..."

 His pupils began to constrict and we watched as his mind began to slip backward in time.

-"Wait... who are you?...
+"Who are you?...
 I have nothing to give you.
 Go away!"

 He turned and shuffled away from us with his hand still holding the back of his head.
-With a fit, he coughed loudly as if he had been struggling to hold it in.
-Black mucus appeared on his hand.
+A fit of violent coughing overcame him as if he had been struggling to hold it in.
+On his hand, black mucus.

 "Leave me be," he said to us.

+Pomri was insistent, saying "Jesse, we need to know more."

+But I knew it was

 We stood there for a while, letting go of him and his fate.
 Then Pomri interjected, "Let's go," and took off toward Ulu.
 I lingered, though I knew it was impossible to help.
 I couldn't will myself to let him go.
 A hand rested on my shoulder and broke me from my trance.